 - On the drive up to Valparai, look out for the Nilgiri Tahr (a kind of mountain goat) that like to clamber around the sheer stony hills.
 There’s even a dedicated viewpoint.

-- The road up to Valparai has 40 hairpin bends, so if you’re prone to motion sickness, you might want to avoid eating before driving up or down.
+- The road up to Valparai has 40 hairpin bends.
+If you’re prone to motion sickness, avoid eating before driving up or down.

-- The area is much less touristy than popular hill stations like Ooty, so don’t expect more than basic facilities, and fewer things to do.
+- The area is much less touristy than hill stations like Ooty, so expect basic facilities and fewer things to do.

 - The town itself doesn’t have many above-average accommodation options.
 If you like luxury, your best bet is to stay at Sinna Dorai’s Bungalow.